March 12, 2026 (3mo ago)

 nghttp -vn --no-dep https://your-app.com/ -H ':method: HEAD'

-HEADERS frame with END_STREAM flag — this means the proxy correctly signaled no body.content-length header in the HEADERS frame — if present without END_STREAM, the client may hang.DATA frame after a HEAD — this is a protocol violation.Add method-specific timeout tracking to your proxy logs:
+HEADERS frame with END_STREAM flag — the proxy correctly signaled no body.content-length header in the HEADERS frame without END_STREAM — the client may hang.DATA frame after a HEAD — this is a protocol violation.# HEAD requests taking over a second are suspicious

-Any HEAD request taking more than a few hundred milliseconds is suspicious.
-HEAD responses should be faster than GET since there's no body to transmit.
+HEAD responses should be faster than equivalent GET requests — there is no body to transmit.

-No. HTTP/1.1 clients handle content-length on HEAD responses correctly because the protocol's sequential, connection-oriented nature makes it unambiguous.
-The client knows it sent HEAD, so it doesn't wait for body data regardless of what content-length says.
-According to RFC 9110, both HTTP/1.1 and HTTP/2 clients SHOULD handle this — but HTTP/2's multiplexed streams make the edge case far more likely to cause hangs.
+No. HTTP/1.1 clients handle content-length on HEAD responses correctly.
+The client knows it sent HEAD, so it does not wait for body data regardless of what content-length says.
+The bug is specific to HTTP/2's multiplexed stream model.

 Only when the downstream connection is HTTP/2 or HTTP/3.
-For HTTP/1.1, keeping content-length on HEAD responses is actually useful — it tells the client the resource size without downloading it.
-Over 60% of traffic uses HTTP/2+, so in practice you'll strip it more often than not.
-But don't blanket-remove it for all protocols.
+For HTTP/1.1, keeping content-length on HEAD responses is useful — it tells the client the resource size without downloading it.
+In practice, over 60% of traffic uses HTTP/2+, so you strip it more often than not.

-Major CDNs like Cloudflare, Fastly, and AWS CloudFront strip content-length from HEAD responses on their HTTP/2 edge.
-They've dealt with this issue at scale.
-If you're behind a CDN, you're likely protected.
-But if your origin also serves HTTP/2 directly — for API endpoints, internal services, or bypass routes — you still need the fix at the origin proxy layer.
+Major CDNs like Cloudflare, Fastly, and AWS CloudFront strip content-length from HEAD responses at their HTTP/2 edge.
+If you are behind a CDN, you may be protected at the edge.
+But if your origin serves HTTP/2 directly — for API endpoints, internal services, or bypass routes — you still need the fix at the origin proxy layer.

-No — it causes timeouts, not corruption.
-The worst case is a stalled connection that eventually times out.
+No — it causes connection stalls and timeouts, not data corruption.
 No actual data is misdelivered.
-But the timeouts can cascade: a monitoring tool that hangs on HEAD may mark your service as down, triggering false alerts and potentially automated failover actions.
+But the timeouts can cascade: a monitoring tool that hangs on HEAD may mark your service as down, triggering false alerts and automated failover actions.